shantanusaxena135/SoFiUITestAssesment/README.md

 * Go to the Edit Coniguration drop down in the Navigation bar and select Edit Coniguration.
 In the configurations window, under 'Use classpath of module' section, select sofi-ui-tes-assesment from the dropdown.
 Apply the changes in the configuration window.

-3. If want to change user credentials for saucedemo website in test, fill in the appropriate saucedemo user credentials in the {Project Root}src\test\resources\config.properties.
+3. If want to change user credentials for saucedemo website in test, fill in the appropriate saucedemo user credentials in the {Project Root}\src\test\resources\config.properties.

 All set!!